lorselq/enochian_language_modeling/README.md

 spacy download en_core_web_sm`).
 Pass `--spacy-model` to switch models or `--citation-tagger none` to bypass the dependency entirely.

+Semantic domain coverage now also benefits from an optional WordNet lookup.
+When a gloss headword is not explicitly listed inside `src/training/config/semantic_domains.yml`, the enrichment script can query WordNet for synonyms, lemma names, and nearby hypernyms, then reuse any of the project's curated headword mappings or fall back to a configurable `wordnet_lexname_to_domains` table.
+Install the extra dependency with `poetry install -E wordnet` (or add `wordnet` to `poetry install --with ...`) and make sure the corpus itself exists via `python -m nltk.downloader wordnet omw-1.4`.
+Results are cached in-memory per run so repeated lookups stay fast.

 ### Pre-analysis safeguards

 Run `poetry run enlm preanalyze --db <path>` before the